 Applications may be made at any time.
 For more information please email DiRAC’s Director, Mark Wilkinson, miw6@leicester.ac.uk

 The Resource Allocation Committee (RAC) is responsible for overseeing the allocation process on DiRAC Resources, including compute time, storage and Research Software Engineering effort.
 Following an annual Call for Proposals, STFC’s Resource Allocation Committee (RAC) oversees time allocations.
 The RAC has two sub-panels, one for Particle Physics & Nuclear Physics and one for Astronomy and Cosmology, each of which consider proposals within their respective remits.
-An RAC meeting with representatives from both sub-panels then determines the overall allocation of DiRAC time across the whole portfolio of proposals.
+A RAC meeting with representatives from both sub-panels then determines the overall allocation of DiRAC time across the whole portfolio of proposals.

 Title